-Updated 4/05/2020 4.
+2. Will I know if someone at work has COVID-19?
+If an employee is confirmed to have COVID-19, agencies will inform fellow employees of their possible exposure to COVID-19 in the workplace but maintain confidentiality as required by the Americans with Disabilities Act (ADA).
+Employees exposed to a co-worker with confirmed COVID-19 should refer to CDC guidance for how to conduct a risk assessment of their potential exposure.
+3. Am I subject to disciplinary action if I refuse to come to work?
+Employees who fail to come to work in a pandemic will be treated just as if they failed to come to work at any other time and may be subject to disciplinary action.
+Updated 7/13/2020 4.
 May I use vacation leave, sick leave, or any other type of leave in order to avoid working during a pandemic?
 New: Refer to Section E for more information about using the Emergency Paid Sick Leave and Expanded Family Medical Leave Act (FMLA) provisions created under the Families First Coronavirus Response Act (FFCRA).
 Employees may request leave time and it will be reviewed, and approved or denied, in accordance with the leave provisions of their contract or state administrative code.
 In general, our objective is to ensure the health and safety of our state employees while continuing the State's critical services.
 At this time, our goal is to encourage employees to report to work.
 However, based on the virulence of the virus and depending on recommendations from the Wisconsin Department of Health Services, discretionary leaves (i.e., non-mandatory leaves) may be considered.
 While an employee may use any available leave balance when ill, sick leave is generally only available for an employee's illness or that of their immediate family.
 However, portions of s.
 ER 18.03(4)(c), Wis.
 Adm.
-Code, which governs sick leave, have now been suspended for the duration of the declared emergency to ensure sick leave can be used to provide care for family members, including specifically, child care due to school closures.
-These suspensions mean that sick leave can now be used to care for any member of an employee's immediate family who requires their care, regardless of whether sick or not.
+Code, which governs sick leave, have been modified through an emergency administrative rule to ensure sick leave can be used to provide care for family members, including specifically, child care due to school closures.
+This means that sick leave can now be used to care for any member of an employee's immediate family who requires their care, regardless of whether sick or not.
 Sick leave can now also be used to provide any "temporary care for a limited period of time to permit the employee to make other arrangements" and no longer requires prior approval to use sick leave longer than 5 working days for care of family members.
+This change ends on October 8, 2020 when the emergency rule expires.
 5. Who is included in the definition of "immediate family"?
-Immediate family" means: Parents, step-parents, grandparents, foster parents, children, step-children, grandchildren, foster children, brothers and their spouses, sisters and their spouses, of the employee or spouse; The spouse; Aunts and uncles, sons-in-law or daughters-in-law of the employee or spouse; and Other relatives of the employee or spouse providing they reside in the same household of the employee.
-6. If my job requires me to work with the public, should I continue to come to work?
-Yes, unless directed not to come to work.
-The State will make efforts to provide the appropriate protective measures to employees assigned to work in a situation that would put them at greater risk of exposure than the typical interactions encountered in conducting usual life activities.
-These measures include increased hygiene measures, personal protective equipment, social distancing measures, or physical barriers.
-7. If I am exposed to the COVID-19 virus on the job and become ill, am I eligible for Workers Compensation benefits?
-The COVID-19 virus, like Influenza, would most likely not be compensable under Wisconsin Workers Compensation, as it would be very difficult to determine where and when an employee was exposed to the influenza virus.
+'Immediate family" means: Parents, step-parents, grandparents, foster parents, children, step-children, grandchildren, foster children, brothers and their spouses, sisters and their spouses, of the employee or spouse; The spouse; Aunts and uncles, sons-in-law or daughters-in-law of the employee or spouse; and Other relatives of the employee or spouse providing they reside in the same household of the employee.